aturner-epcc/docs-test2/docs/user-guide/debug.md

 your code.
 The following lists and describes some of the most useful
 ones:

->   - `help` -- Lists all gdb4hpc commands.
-You can run `help
->     COMMAND_NAME` to learn more about a specific command (*e.g.* `help
->     launch` will tell you about the launch command
+   - `help` -- Lists all gdb4hpc commands.
+You can run `help COMMAND_NAME` to learn more about a specific command (*e.g.* `help launch` will tell you about the launch command
->   - `list` -- Will show the current line of code and the 9 lines
->     following.
-Repeated use of `list` will move you down the code in
+   - `list` -- Will show the current line of code and the 9 lines following.
+Repeated use of `list` will move you down the code in ten-line chunks.
->     ten-line chunks.
->   - `next` -- Will jump to the next step in the program for each
->     process and output which line of code each process is one.
-It will
->     not enter subroutines.
-Note that there is no reverse-step in
+   - `next` -- Will jump to the next step in the program for each process and output which line of code each process is one.
+It will not enter subroutines. !!! note that there is no reverse-step in gdb4hpc.
->     gdb4hpc.
->   - `step` -- Like `next`, but this will step into subroutines.
+   - `step` -- Like `next`, but this will step into subroutines.
->   - `up` -- Go up one level in the program (*e.g.* from a subroutine
->     back to main).
+   - `up` -- Go up one level in the program (*e.g.* from a subroutine back to main).
->   - `print var` -- Prints the value of variable `var` at this point in
+   - `print var` -- Prints the value of variable `var` at this point in the code.
->     the code.
->   - `watch var` -- Like print, but will print whenever a variable
+   - `watch var` -- Like print, but will print whenever a variable changes value.
->     changes value.
->   - `quit` -- Exits gdb4hpc.
+   - `quit` -- Exits gdb4hpc.

 Remember to exit the interactive session once you are done debugging.